Dental Grants in Arkansas

 1. Donated Dental Services (DDS) Program

-How It Works: Volunteer dentists provide comprehensive dental care through Dental Lifeline Network.
-Patients are matched with dentists in their area for completely free treatment.
+How It Works: Volunteer dentists provide comprehensive dental care through the Dental Lifeline Network .
+Patients are matched with dentists in their area for treatment that is free of charge.
+This is often the best option for major restorative work (like dentures or crowns) that Medicaid does not fully cover.

 Who Qualifies: